microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 5. Make sure that you have the passphrase that was generated when you deployed the appliance (You should have saved it as a KeyVault secret).
-  * Store the key in a temporary text file and copy the file into the same direcotry on the source machines.
+  * Store the key in a temporary text file and copy the file into the same directory on the source machines.
   * You can obtain the passphrase on the replication appliance.
 From the command line, run the following command to view the passphrase
      C:\ProgramData\ASR\home\svsystems\bin\genpassphrase.exe -v

 ![image](./img/maw2.png) -->

 > [!WARNING]
 > Don't regenerate the passphrase.
-This will break connectivity and you will have to reregister the replication appliance.
+This will break connectivity and you will have to re-register the replication appliance.

 <!-- #### **Task 3.1: Install the Mobility service on the Windows VMs**

 1. Extract the contents of installer file to a local folder (for example C:\Temp) on the machine, as follows:
 ```shell
 ren Microsoft-ASR_UA\*Windows\*release.exe MobilityServiceInstaller.exe

 MobilityServiceInstaller.exe /q /x:C:\Temp\Extracted

 cd C:\Temp\Extracted